ethereum-optimism/optimism/specs/safe-liveness-checking.md

 ### Deployment

-The module are guard are intended to be deployed and installed on the safe in the following sequence:
+The module and guard are intended to be deployed and installed on the safe in the following sequence:

 1. Deploy the guard contract, this will set a timestamp for each existing owner on the Safe.
 1. Deploy the module.